Tailwind CSS vs UnoCSS 2026: Utility-First CSS Compared

 Choose UnoCSS when:

-- Development server speed is a bottleneck (large projects)
+- Development server speed is a bottleneck (large projects, slower hardware)

-- You need attributify mode for cleaner template syntax
+- You want attributify mode for cleaner template syntax

 - Building a custom design system that doesn't fit Tailwind's conventions